 5.2.
 Commissioner’s Office Recommendations: The Commissioner and his staff shall provide annual recommendations for dedicated, nondedicated, and improvement projects based on approved allocation and prioritization policies for consideration by the Board in the preparation of its recommendations to the State Building Board, Governor and Legislature.

 5.3.
-Regent Allocation for Dedicated Projects: The Board shall establish and annually review a formula for the allocation of dedicated project funding provided by the legislature in accordance with Regent Policy R742, Dedicated Capital Project Allocation Formula.
+Board of Higher Education Allocation for Dedicated Projects: The Board shall establish and annually review a formula for the allocation of dedicated project funding provided by the legislature in accordance with Board Policy R742, Dedicated Capital Project Allocation Formula.
 The Board shall allocate funds to institutions annually before May 31 in accordance with Policy R742.

 5.5.
-Regent Prioritization of Nondedicated Projects: The Board shall annually prioritize nondedicated projects for the System of Higher Education in accordance with Regent Policy R741, Nondedicated Capital Project Prioritization Process, and submit final recommendations to the State Building Board, the Governor, and the State Legislature.
+Board of Higher Education Prioritization of Nondedicated Projects: The Board shall annually prioritize nondedicated projects for the System of Higher Education in accordance with Board Policy R741, Nondedicated Capital Project Prioritization Process, and submit final recommendations to the State Building Board, the Governor, and the State Legislature.

 R701-6.
-Submission of Capital Improvement Requests – Each year institutions shall submit to the Utah State Building Board and the Board of Regents a prioritized list of projects for funding through the state capital improvement program.
+Submission of Capital Improvement Requests – Each year institutions shall submit to the Utah State Building Board and the Board of Higher Education a prioritized list of projects for funding through the state capital improvement program.